Fxxrz/Pixelart-creator/README.md

 **# Pixelart creator**

-A simple GUI tool for creating pixel art and converting it into an API command to control LED strips.
+A simple GUI tool for creating pixel art from jpg files and converting it into an API command to control LED strips.

 **# Requirements**